jxie0755/Learning_Python/README.md

 ---
 I will use a series of study material:
-* A Byte of Python
+* A Byte of Python -- finished
-* Python Crash Course
+* Python Crash Course -- finished
-* MIT CS 6.00.1x Introduction to Computer Science and Programming Using Python
+* MIT CS 6.00.1x Introduction to Computer Science and Programming Using Python -- on going
 * Python 3 Module of the week
 * RICE University An Introduction to Interactive Programming in Python P1 & P2
 * UC Berkeley CS61a
-* The Django Book
+* Python Datastructure and Algorithm
 * Python Cookbook

-* Effective Python
+* flask
-* Learning Python
+* django

 ---
 Update gradually as I go through each resource.